Certificates of Compliance

 Only the transfer of legally compliant property can be done.
 This means that the transferring attorney must have all the relevant Certificates of Compliance before the transfer can take place.

 The new legislation prescribes that a gas certificate and electric fencing certificate are required (where applicable) in addition to the electrical certificate of compliance.
 The Cape Town Municipality requires plumbing and water certificates.
+A beetle certificate is required in older houses mostly in coastal areas.

 You may have to have repairs done to ensure that these certificates can be issued.
 The transfer will be delayed if you do not do this in a timely manner.